 There’s a common myth that training for serious muscle gain requires ridiculous caloric intake, especially for those naturally skinny guys and gals.

-The truth is, modifying your diet to include more protein and nutrient rich foods, combined with serious muscle training is the proper way to encourage muscle growth.
+The truth is that modifying your diet to include more protein- and nutrient-rich foods, combined with serious muscle training, is the proper way to encourage muscle growth.

 1. Chicken Breast